What is Gingivitis?

 - Applying oral antibiotics to treat bacterial infection in the mouth – Plaque is a form of bacteria, and certain antibiotics have proven effective in stemming the infection that is brought upon gums from the presence of plaque.

 Professional treatment for gingivitis is available from your dentist.
-Treatments might include:
+Treatments could include:

 - Deep Cleaning – A deep cleaning involves major removal of plaque and tartar through the scaling and planing of teeth and can help ease the irritation that is being caused by the presence of excess bacteria on the surface of teeth